 Requirements to Become an SC Notary

-To become a notary in South Carolina, certain requirements need to be met.
+Certain requirements must be met to become a notary in South Carolina.
 These criteria ensure only qualified individuals undertake this significant legal role, maintaining the integrity of notary services.

 Eligibility Criteria

-Applicants must be at least 18 years old and a resident of South Carolina.
-They should also be a registered voter.
+Applicants must be at least 18 years old and residents of South Carolina.
+They should also be registered voters.
 No felony convictions are allowed unless pardoned, reflecting the importance placed on trustworthiness in the notarial role.

 Application Process